rwxrob/zet/20211018022112/README.md

 # OpenShift Doesn't Even Use Go Templates

+> 📰
+> Update: I've just heard that there is an open issue to add support for
+> Go templates.
+Another SME that I really respect, who is a total
+> OpenShift fanboy, agrees this was a completely egregious omission from
+> the beginning and needs to be addressed.

 I don't have words for how fucking stupid the decision to not support Go templates is in the OpenShift world.
 I will *never* willingly work with OpenShift after learning about this (and a ton of other architectural